vim-php/phpctags/README.md

 and access information about the class methods and properties.

 This tool was originally developed to enhance the PHP surport for [tagbar](http://majutsushi.github.com/tagbar/) vim plugin.
-The enhaced functionity has been included into an addon plugin for tagbar as [tagbar-phpctags](https://github.com/techlivezheng/tagbar-phpctags).
+The enhaced functionality has been included into an addon plugin for tagbar as [tagbar-phpctags](https://github.com/techlivezheng/tagbar-phpctags).

-enjoy!
+Enjoy!

 Requirements
 ============